Gashaw512/burp-frame/README.md

 ### 🧭 Option 1: Use Host IP (Recommended)

+Find your host machine's IP address and set it as the proxy for the emulator:

 ```bash
 ipconfig | findstr "IPv4"
 adb shell settings put global http_proxy <your_host_ip>:8080
 ```
+Replace <your_host_ip> with the IP address of your host machine.

 ### 🔁 Option 2: Using Localhost (Alternative)
+If you prefer to use localhost, set the proxy and reverse the ports:
 ```bash
 adb shell settings put global http_proxy 127.0.0.1:3333
 adb reverse tcp:3333 tcp:8080
 ```
 ### ❌ Disable Proxy
+To disable the proxy on the emulator:
 ```bash

 adb shell settings put global http_proxy :0